(CNN) -- Here's a look at the life of award-winning screen legend Sophia Loren.

 October 23, 1953 - "Aida" opens; it's her first major leading role.

-1956 - Loren begins filming her first English-speaking leading role, "The Pride and the Passion."
+1957 - Loren appears in her first English-speaking leading role, "The Pride and the Passion."
 She learns her lines by using cue cards of English words written phonetically.

 1961 - Wins the Best Actress Academy Award for "La Ciociara (Two Women)".